 Hello!
-If you’re on this page, you’ll be wanting to know all about Pom Pom’s commitment to being as eco-friendly as possible, so let’s tell you!
-As a knitting and crochet magazine, we celebrate and encourage slow and environmentally-friendly fashion.
-This is a principle we take seriously and extend to other parts of our business, including printing, packaging, shipping, how we operate PPHQ, and travel.
+If you’re on this page, you probably want to know all about Pom Pom’s commitment to being as eco-friendly as possible, so please read on!
+As a knitting and crochet magazine, we celebrate and encourage slow and environmentally-conscious fashion.
+This is something we take seriously and extend to other parts of our business, including printing, packaging, shipping, how we operate PPHQ, and travel.

 We have an ongoing dedication to carbon neutrality.
 We haven’t reached our dream of being carbon neutral just yet, but it’s a factor in every decision we make.
 Here’s what we’ve done so far to edge us closer to our goal!